Star Trek: Deep Space Nine: What We Left Behind: Looking Back at Star Trek: Deep Space Nine

-The strong community support and overall response, as well as the creative team's access to resources to create the high-definition sequences led to a delay to increase the sequences filmed in higher definition for the documentary.
+The strong community support and overall response, as well as the creative team's access to resources to create the high-definition sequences, led to a delay to increase the sequences filmed in higher definition for the documentary.
 Although the screening version was complete and could have been released as-is, a creative decision was made to undertake converting more sequences into high definition.

 One teaser showed concept art of a Star Trek spacecraft, which appears in the documentary in an animated sequence.
 The spacecraft design was by John Eaves, who designed many spacecraft in the franchise's television shows and theatrical films.

-On May 13, 2019, there was a limited theatrical release.
+On May 13, 2019, a limited theatrical version was released.
 It played at about 800 theaters and grossed over $380,000.
-The film reviewed various aspects of the series from a perspective of twenty years later, explored a plot for a notional eighth season, and included many clips re-scanned from original footage in high definition.
+The film reviewed various aspects of the series from a perspective of 20 years later, explored a plot for a notional eighth season and included many clips rescanned from original footage in high definition.

-On Rotten Tomatoes it has an approval rating of 100% based on reviews from 9 critics.
+On Rotten Tomatoes, it has an approval rating of 100% based on reviews from nine critics.